 Did you know that the Weenie Beenie hotdog stand, located at the intersection of Shirlington Road and S. Four Mile Run Drive, was originally owned by pool hustler William "Weenie Beenie" Staton, who died in 2006?

-Bill Staton was a world renowned pool player and an inaugural member of the One Pocket Hall of Fame.
-The start-up money for the purchase of the first hotdog stand was the result of a gambling trip to Arkansas in 1960 where he won the $27,000 which in turn became the seed money for this Arlington institution.
+Bill Staton was a world-renowned pool player and an inaugural member of the One Pocket Hall of Fame.
+The start-up money for the purchase of the first hotdog stand was the result of a gambling trip to Arkansas.
+In 1960, Staton won $27,000, which in turn became the seed money for this Arlington institution.
 Originally one of several, the Arlington site is the only one remaining.
 The stand was notable enough to be the title of a song by the Foo Fighters, fronted by Dave Grohl, who recorded his first solo album “Pocketwatch” in Arlington in 1990-91 and later completed 2 Foo Fighters songs at Geoff Turner’s WGNS Arlington recording studio in 1997.

 What About You?